-With an increased student engagement, students find meaning in content and the best application of the curriculum to enhance lifelong skills – the 21st-century skills.
+With increased student engagement, students find meaning in content and the best application of the curriculum to enhance lifelong skills – 21st-century skills.
 The application of the most appropriate motivation technique gives students the boost to get things done with excellence.

 The most appropriate motivational technique is the key to increasing student engagement and improving student performance.
-When students are excited about the materials they learn, for sure, they’ll love every learning activity prepared for them.
+When students are excited about the materials they learn, sure, they’ll love every learning activity prepared for them.

 What we need actually is an equilibrium.
 Don’t kill student motivation by doing what’s easy.
 Practically, we can’t eliminate external factors, nor can we underestimate what’s inside.

 It all comes down to weighing things down and the best applications of the techniques.